N5GEH/n5geh.tutorials.from_sensor_to_application/README.md

 ### Step 3: Connect the Devices to the Platform

-Now we have created the entities of the devices on our FIWARE platform.
+Now we have created the entities of the devices on FIWARE platform.
-The data transmission between the entities and the virtual devices still needs to be established.
-FIWARE is designed to communicate with devices via HTTP or MQTT in a FIWARE specific way.
+The data transmission between the entities and the virtual devices still need to be established.
+FIWARE is designed to communicate with devices via HTTP or MQTT and with its own rules.
-For example, for using HTTP some parameters are mandatory, and for using MQTT the topics are device specific and the message-protocol has to match the corresponding [IoT Agent](https://iotagent-node-lib.readthedocs.io/en/latest/api.html) being used.
-In this tutorial, we use MQTT as the communication protocol and the [IoT Agent for JSON](https://fiware-iotagent-json.readthedocs.io/en/latest/) for the message protocol.
+For example, for using HTTP some parameters are mandatory, and for using MQTT the topics are device specific.
+In this tutorial, we use MQTT as the communication protocol.

 The devices in this tutorial runs in a simulation program.
 Therefore, with just some additional program code, it is rather simple to let them send/receive data directly via MQTT.
-However, in the real world the devices must be connected to a network via a communications technology, e.g. TCP, NB-IoT, LoRaWAN etc. In order to emulate this data transmission process, the virtual devices use socket, i.e. TCP, to transmit data.
+However, in the real practice the devices must be connected to a network via a communications technology, e.g. TCP, NB-IoT, LoRaWAN etc. In order to emulate this data transmission process, the virtual devices use socket, i.e. TCP, to transmit data.
 The transmitted data follows the JSON format: